Ian Happ Player Props: Cubs vs. Blue Jays

 Ian Happ At The Plate

-- Among the qualifying hitters, he ranks 113th in batting average, while his on-base percentage ranks 24th and he is 101st in slugging.
+- Among the qualifying hitters in MLB action, he ranks 106th in batting average, 21st in on-base percentage, and 100th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.